Wednesday's Words on a Friday

 The original Words for Wednesday was begun by Delores and eventually taken over by a moveable feast of participants when Delores had computer troubles.

 The aim of the words is to encourage us to write.
 A story, a poem, whatever comes to mind.

 If you are posting an entry on your own blog, please let us know so we can come along and read it.

-This month the words are supplied by ME and can be found right here each Wednesday
+This month the prompts are again supplied by Delores and can be found here.

 Sadly, this month will be Delores' last turn with prompting us as she has been plagued by trolls and is closing her blog.

 I stared out at the ripples on the pond and the racing whitecaps speeding across the surface of the Southern Ocean.
 The rising wind had the willow swaying in all directions, the intense purple-grey of the gathering stormclouds looked like bruises against the orange yellow lingering along the horizon from the setting sun.